 Double sided tape

 I placed the cone on the back side of the wrapping paper and used it to decide how big I needed to cut the paper, then cut it a few inches bigger than needed.
-Better to be safe than sorry.
-The tape sticks better to the plastic than the foam so I left it on.
+Better to be safe than sorry, especially with the first tree.
+The tape sticks better to the plastic than the foam so I left the plastic on.
 Using double sided tape makes putting these trees together in minutes a breeze.

 Wrap the paper all around the cone keeping it tight.
-Place a piece of double sided tape along the edge of the paper and secure it to the the paper to complete the tree.
+Place a piece of double sided tape along the edge of the paper and secure it to the other end of the cut paper to complete the tree.

-Grab some candle holders to place the trees on to give them different height.
+Grab some candle holders to place the trees on to give them a height difference.
 Doesn’t the faux bois paper look so awesome?
 And guess what?
-Since it’s just paper I can take it off and make a new forest using different paper next Christmas.
+Since it’s just paper I can take it off and make a new forest using different paper next Christmas or this Winter.